DVMANSOR/lol-champs/README.md

 ## Contributing

 Found a bug?
 Want a feature?
 Open an issue.
-Or send a PR.
-I'm a dead rockerboy ghost stuck on a biochip -- I don't have all day.

 ---